 Morse Code Translator – Morse Code to Text Converter

-Our Morse Code Translator allows you to instantly convert ordinary text into Morse code and decode Morse back into readable text in just seconds.
+A Morse Code Translator lets you instantly convert text into Morse code and decode Morse signals back into readable text in real time.

 The tool is simple to use and suitable for both beginners and advanced users.